jandebr/amstradPc/docs/wiki/Config-javacpc.ini.md

 - `current_dir` (*.*) The path of the most recently used folder for loading and saving files.
 When empty or missing, defaults to the *current user folder*

-### Program browser
+### Program repository

-Settings related to the integrated [program browser](Features#program-browser)
+Settings related to the [program repository](Program-repository) and how it is accessible from the [program browser](Features#program-browser)

-- `program_repo.file.dir` (*.*) The path of the root folder of the program browser.
+- `program_repo.file.dir` (*.*) The path of the root folder of the program repository.
 When empty or missing, defaults to the *current user folder*
-- `program_repo.file.dir-managed` (*.*) The path of the root folder of the program collection that is managed via the [distribution](Distribute-using-getdown).
+- `program_repo.file.dir-managed` (*.*) The path of the root folder of the program repository that is managed via the [distribution](Distribute-using-getdown).
 The application prohibits users from saving or updating files inside this folder, as these would get overridden upon the next distribution update
 - `program_repo.file.dir-managed.cleanup.enable` (*true*) When *true*, obsolete files and folders from previous [distributions](Distribute-using-getdown) will be removed at startup.
 When *false* this is skipped
-- `program_repo.rename.hide_seqnr` (*true*) When *true*, program file and folder names on the file system can be prepended with a numerical sequence number, which is hidden from view in the program browser but used to control their list order.
-For example `01_Pirates`, `02_Chess` would be shown simply as `Pirates`, `Chess` and in that order.
-Sequence numbers should be separated from the displayed name by either a space (' '), a dot ('.') or an underscore ('_') character.
-When *false*, the displayed name is the literal file or folder name, ordered lexicographically
+- `program_repo.rename.hide_seqnr` (*true*) When *true*, the repository item display order can be controlled via sequence numbers in the item names that remain hidden from view.
+See [program repository](Program-repository#order-of-items) for details.
+When *false*, the literal file or folder names are displayed, ordered lexicographically
 - `program_repo.search.by_name` (*false*) When *true*, the program browser will display only those programs whose name (partially) matches `program_repo.search.string`.
 When *false* no name filter is applied
 - `program_repo.search.string` (*""*) The search string used when filtering programs
 - `program_repo.facet.enable` (*false*) When *true*, the program browser will organize the programs by (nested) facets.
 When *false*, programs are organized as per the folder structure on the file system